tstran155/Databases-exploration-using-SQL/README.md

 # Exploring greenhouse gas emissions database

-In this notebook, I queried database using foundational SQL statements, filtered result sets, built sub-queries from multiple tables.
-I used Python SQLite3 module to run and visualize SQL statements.
+In this notebook, I explore greenhouse gas emissions database of all provinces and terittories in Canada using Python SQLite3 module.
+The particular skills include:

+- Using foundational SQL statements: SELECT, INSERT, UPDATE, and DELETE
+- Filtering result and data using WHERE, COUNT, DISTINCT, and LIMIT
+- Working with table: CREATE, ALTER, DROP, JOIN and load tables
+- Using string patterns and ranges: ORDER and GROUP and built-in database functions
+- Accessing databases with SQL and Python (Jupyter notebook)

 Here is the link to download the dataset used in this notebook.